Solaris

 Genre: Drama, Sci-Fi, Mystery

-Production companies: Unit Four, Creative Unit of Writers & Cinema Workers, Mosfilm
+Production Companies: Unit Four, Creative Unit of Writers & Cinema Workers, Mosfilm

 A psychologist is sent to a space station orbiting a planet called Solaris to investigate the death of a doctor and the mental problems of cosmonauts on the station.
 He soon discovers that the water on the planet is a type of brain which brings out repressed memories and obsessions.